qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

      - [boolean |dataDefined|]

        Default: False
-     - If the :guilabel;`Use Z Value` parameter is true, then the Z values are also tested and vertices with the same X and Y but different Z will be maintained.
+     - If the :guilabel:`Use Z Value` parameter is true, then the Z values are also tested and vertices with the same X and Y but different Z will be maintained.
    * - **Cleaned**